-7. Initial Preparation of the Quad for LCS Removal
+8. Initial Preparation of the Quad for LCS Removal

-Now that you have acquired all the necessary tools and equipment, your first task is to extract the LCS from the Quad.
-This all by itself is no simple job!
+Now that you have acquired all the necessary tools, your first task is to extract the LCS from the Quad.
+This is no simple job all by itself!

 Let's start by opening the case, removing the plastic air deflector and extracting the front CPU fans, which simply lift straight out.
 Now sit back, take a moment and simply admire the beauty of the machine's interior.
 No wires hanging out, clean lines everywhere and simple access to all the most commonly serviced items, such as hard drives and RAM.
 The late 2005 G5 Quad is an engineering work of art.